Irene HwangAssistant Chair of Architecture

 Lecturer in Architecture

-Hwang is the author of the upcoming book, Get Practiced: Turn Your Architectural Education into a Career (Routledge, 2021).
-Hwang has taught at Northeastern University, UIC Barcelona, Polytechnic University of Catalonia, and Elisava, the Barcelona School of Design and Engineering.
+Irene is currently finishing a book, Get Practiced: Turn Your Architectural Education into a Career (Routledge).
+She has taught at Northeastern University, UIC Barcelona, the Polytechnic University of Catalonia (UPC), and Elisava, the Barcelona School of Design and Engineering at the Universitat de Vic - Universitat Central de Catalunya (UVic-UCC).

-She earned her Bachelor of Arts from the University of Pennsylvania and a Master of Architecture (with commendation) from Harvard University.
+She earned her Bachelor of Arts from the University of Pennsylvania in International Relations with a minor in Art History, and a Master of Architecture (with commendation) from Harvard University’s Graduate School of Design (GSD).